 This French Baroque chateau was designed for Adolph and Alma de Bretteville Spreckels by George A. Applegarth, a graduate of the Ecole des Beaux Arts in Paris.
-In order to build the mansion, Spreckels had to purchase several lots with views of the San Francisco Bay and the Golden Gate Bridge - each at a considerable price - and combine them all into one.
-Alma insisted on saving the beautiful Victorian houses that they had to buy to get ownership of the property they wanted, so eight houses in total were moved from their locations and reassembled elsewhere.
+In order to attain the desired views for this mansion, Spreckels had to purchase several pricey adjacent lots overlooking the San Francisco Bay and the Golden Gate Bridge.
+Alma insisted on saving eight of the existing Victorian-style houses across these lots, so all of them were disassembled, moved, and rebuilt elsewhere.

-Alma didn't come from wealth like her husband.
-In fact, she was the daughter of poor Danish immigrants and spent time with local artists because of her love of beauty and her taste for the fine arts.
-She would model for them, and she was the model for the figure on top of the Union Square statue.
+Alma came from a background with far less privilege than her husband.
+She was the daughter of poor Danish immigrants and spent time with local artists because of her love of beauty and her taste for the fine arts.
+She made a fine enough living during her early years as a model, most famously for the figure topping the Dewey Monument in Union Square.
 Legend has it that Adolph saw the completed statue and demanded to meet the woman it was modeled after.
 They married when he was 50 and she 24.

 The magnificent white exterior of the house is made of limestone, an unfortunate material for the foggy hills of San Francisco.
 It is continually crumbling due to the weather.